 Developer Tools: Homebrew

-I recently got a new MacBook Pro & had to go through the motions of setting up my development environment.
+I recently received a new MacBook Pro & went through the motions of setting up my development environment.
 One of my favorite tools for managing my environment is the Mac OS X package manager tool Homebrew.
 The following is a brief overview/tutorial of Homebrew.